kiwicarolin/kiwicarolin.github.io/portfolio.md

 ### Getting legs into VR

-I led and conducted a series mixed-methods studies on avatar embodiment and motion quality to evaluate different leg-tracking solutions, working alongside engineering, data science, and design to develop user-perception-based launch criteria that facilitated rapid iteration and a successful launch.
+I led and conducted a series mixed-methods studies on avatar embodiment and motion quality to evaluate different leg-tracking solutions, working alongside engineering, data science, and design to develop user-perception-based launch criteria that facilitated rapid iteration for a successful launch.

 A highlight for me was establishing the first UX research lab in the Zurich office and pioneering user studies at this location, where I set up UX research operations and aligned them with processes used across other sites.